 With 10 minutes left in the third period, Harvard now moved ahead when Suurkask scored her tenth goal of the year on a nice backhand shot.

-Now, the Crimson sought to keep the puck in the Big Green zone and milk the clock for the win.
+Now, the Crimson sought to keep the puck in the Big Green zone and milk the

 "We tried mostly to stick to our game plan," Walsh said.
 "We wanted to cross the red line, dump the puck in their zone, and forecheck really hard.
 That's one of our strong points--we can be aggressive on the forecheck."